dr-crunch/nullification-loops/compendium/pieces-jointes/README.md

 * Annex-Strategic-Relevance: Defines the foundational role of O.R. in military planning, citing its WWII origins and the OEP's analytical deficit.
 * Operations Research Survey: A comprehensive mapping of O.R. sub-domains to specific public service functions, including Housing, Justice, and Health.

-Formal Pre-Litigation & Notices

-* Final Pre-Litigation Notice: The February 2026 ultimatum to the Oireachtas Clerk regarding constitutional breaches and the "Silence Veto."
-* DRI - Structural Accountability Failure: A request for a third-party observation from Democracy Reporting International regarding Ireland's breach of "Good Administration" standards.

-Ministerial & Executive Correspondence

-* Letters to Commissioner McGrath: Documentation of unanswered requests for executive coordination sent to the EU Commission (Nov 2025 – Feb 2026).
-* Memorandum for Government: A repackaged framework for O.R. governance intended for full Cabinet review, addressing the 19-year failure loop.

 Institutional Petitions & Oversight

 * JCPP Submission[^5] : An overview of the 18 substantive submissions met with total institutional silence, documenting the breakdown of the public petition mechanism.